ReactFinland/future-frontend-site/content/privacy-policy.md

 ## Questions and Feedback

 We try to keep our privacy policy transparent and easy to understand.
-In case you have any questions or do not understand parts of it, please let us know if we can improve it further or if you have any other questions: **info <at> react-finland.fi**.
+In case you have any questions or do not understand parts of it, please let us know if we can improve it further or if you have any other questions: **info \<at> futurefrontend.com**.

 ## Changes